vighneshiyer/vighneshiyer.com/content/misc/chiplet_research.md

     - Splitting a monolithic chip into multiple chiplets doesn't buy you anything, and in fact performance, power, and area will all suffer
     - Performance will be hindered by the latency and bandwidth overhead of die-to-die communication
     - Extra power will be burned from die-to-die links
-    - The area of a chiplet design will be slightly greater than its equivalent monolithic design due to bump pitch limits and halos
+    - The area of a chiplet design will be slightly greater than its equivalent monolithic design due to bump pitch limits and interposer design rules
 2. **Larger integration burden**
     - On-die signals are easy to handle using the regular VLSI CAD flow
     - Off-die signals require careful physical design and routing.
 You will also need additional test circuitry.